-Mariposa is a decidedly white-collar town, with fully 88.25% of the workforce employed in white-collar jobs, well above the national average.
+Mariposa is a decidedly white-collar town, with fully 87.62% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mariposa is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Mariposa who work in sales jobs (25.09%), office and administrative support (13.51%), and maintenance occupations (13.16%).
+There are especially a lot of people living in Mariposa who work in sales jobs (25.32%), maintenance occupations (14.60%), and office and administrative support (13.68%).

-In terms of college education, Mariposa is nearly on par with the US average for all cities of 21.84%: 17.75% of adults 25 and older in Mariposa have a bachelor's degree or advanced degree.
+The percentage of adults in Mariposa with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.49% of adults in Mariposa have a bachelor's degree or advanced degree.

-The per capita income in Mariposa in 2010 was $18,842, which is lower middle income relative to California and the nation.
-This equates to an annual income of $75,368 for a family of four.
-Mariposa also has one of the higher rates of people living in poverty in the nation, with 33.60% of its population below the federal poverty line.
+The per capita income in Mariposa in 2010 was $17,064, which is low income relative to California and the nation.
+This equates to an annual income of $68,256 for a family of four.
+Mariposa also has one of the higher rates of people living in poverty in the nation, with 33.29% of its population below the federal poverty line.

-Mariposa is a very ethnically-diverse town.
+Mariposa is an extremely ethnically-diverse town.
 The people who call Mariposa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mariposa residents report their race to be White, followed by Native American.
 Mariposa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.29% of the town’s residents.
-Important ancestries of people in Mariposa include German, English, European, and Armenian.
+People of Hispanic or Latino origin account for 21.33% of the town’s residents.
+Important ancestries of people in Mariposa include Irish, German, Armenian, and European.